-No weeping for shed milk."
+"No weeping for shed milk."

-This would mean that this idiom is at least over 350 years old.
+This would make the phrase at least over 350 years old.

 * My kids were upset because they had burnt their toast, but I told them that it's no use crying over spilt milk and to just make some more.

 * Bill's car was heavily damaged in an accident earlier and was no longer functional.
 He was angry about what had happened, but he soon realized that there was no point in crying over spilled milk.